kristoiv/gocqltable/README.md

 // With our database filled up with users, lets query it and print out the results (containing all users in the database). rowset, err := userTable.List() for _, row := range rowset {
-    user := row.(*User) // Our row variable is a pointer to "interface{}", and here we type assert it to a pointer to "User" }
+    user := row.(*User) // Our row variable is a "interface{}", and here we type assert it to a pointer to "User" }
 if err != nil {
     log.Fatalln(err)